When I was a kid, a pickleball hit me in the back of the head and I had memory problems - C.C.H. Pounder

 While we’re talking about Swiss cheese, it’s probably prudent to mention that the balls that both games are also vastly different.

 The ball used in pickleball is more akin to a whiffle ball than a tennis ball, and is full of holes, making it lighter and faster and again, more like badminton than tennis.
+I covered the difference between indoor and outdoor pickleballs in detail here as well as covering the best indoor and outdoor pickleballs.

 Paddle tennis though?
 That uses a grown-up larger version of a table tennis ball.